-In order to save humanity, 17 nations grouped together in 2019 to create an omnipotent weather controlling system.
-Nicknamed “Dutch Boy,” the satellite based system is able to neutralise even the most disastrous natural calamities.
+In order to save humanity, 17 nations grouped together in 2019 to create an omnipotent weather-controlling system.
+Nicknamed “Dutch Boy,” the satellite-based system is able to neutralise even the most disastrous natural calamities.
 Vice versa, it is also capable of wiping out entire cities with sudden, extreme weather changes.
-This inevitably leads to an insidious conspiracy to use the system for political gain.
+This inevitably leads to an insidious conspiracy to weaponise the system for political gain.
 A conspiracy involving the people who created the system in the first place.

 Yes, yes.
-I know I’m being very harsh with my opening statement.
+I know I’m being very harsh, and sarcastic, with my opening statement.
 But that’s truly how I feel about this garbled mix of second-rate CGI, sibling drama, and political commentary.

-It’s like, yeah, there are the requisite destruction scenes, But none of which are noteworthy, or for that matter, impressively realistic.
+It’s like, yeah, there are the requisite destruction scenes, But none are noteworthy, or for that matter, impressively realistic.
 (Some parts feel downright amateurish, to be honest)